Editor's note: This article has been updated for accuracy regarding platform support and pricing.

-The rated firewall throughput of the devices ranges from 750 Mbps to 78 Gbps, which covers a lot of ground.
+The rated firewall throughput of the devices ranges from 750 Mbps to 110 Gbps, which covers a lot of ground.
 Check Point also sells acceleration modules to push the higher-end rates to faster-rated throughputs.

-By default, Check Point's appliance enables all of its ports on a single LAN switch, and you can define any port to be part of any network via its configuration software, so it is quite flexible.
+By default, Check Point's appliance enables all of its ports on a single LAN switch, and you can define any port to be part of any network via its configuration software; so, it is quite flexible.
 For the smaller boxes that have an integrated wireless access port, organizations can set up multiple SSIDs for the wireless interface with just a single policy selection.
 This is the easiest wireless configuration of any of the boxes I have tested.
 Check Point seems to have tried to cover all of the bases in terms of features and functionality for a wide range of network sizes and use cases.

 Unlike Juniper, Check Point doesn't hide its advanced settings in a command-line interface.
 Instead, everything is accessible from its Web interface.
 If an enterprise needs extra features, such as setting up a failover link or changing the priority of a particular security policy, it isn't too hard to find the right menu option to accomplish the task.

-Check Point also includes a connection to its Threat Cloud online reputation service-monitoring tool, allowing organizations to screen traffic for near-real-time malware detection.
+Check Point also includes a connection to its Threat Cloud online reputation service-monitoring tool, allowing organizations to screen traffic for near real-time malware detection.

 The biggest issue for Check Point is its sheer number of different products.
 If you don't need every UTM security feature under the sun, you might be better off purchasing a more focused product that has fewer key features, such as a combination firewall and IPS.
 Equally complex is its support pricing.
 While its menus are clearly presented, there are some context changes on the left-hand menu when choosing top menu tabs that can be somewhat annoying at first.

-Pricing on these units starts at $11,300 for basic software modules and can top $200,000 for the larger units.
-There are five different support packages, which include next business day or four-hour on-site response along with next-day air shipments of replacement parts and other options.
+The price of the CheckPoint UTM-1 unit ranges from $1,175 to $3,150, depending on the number of users, and is sold as a bundle -- appliance and software, plus a one-year support contract.
+Pricing on all other units starts at $11,300 for the appliance and basic software modules, and can top $200,000 for the larger units.
+There are five different support packages, which include next business day or four-hour on-site response, along with next-day air shipments of replacement parts and other options.
 If an organization has a customer account with Check Point already, it can configure its appliance with the right collection of software and support services.
-Adding high-availability service will up the price tag significantly too.
+Adding high-availability service will up the price tag significantly, too.